Key stretching: Strength and time

 These examples assume that a consumer CPU can do about 65,000 SHA-1 hashes in one second.
 Thus, a program that uses key stretching can use 65,000 rounds of hashes and delay the user for at most one second.

 Testing a trial password or passphrase typically requires one hash operation.
 But if key stretching was used, the attacker must compute a strengthened key for each key they test, meaning there are 65,000 hashes to compute per test.
 This increases the attacker's workload by a factor of 65,000, approximately 216, which means the enhanced key is worth about 16 additional bits in key strength.

 Moore's law asserts that computer speed doubles roughly every 2 years.
 Under this assumption, every 2 years one more bit of key strength is plausibly brute-forcible.
 This implies that 16 extra bits of strength is worth about 16×2 = 32 years later cracking, but it also means that the number of key stretching rounds a system uses should be doubled about every 2 years to maintain the same level of security (since most keys are more secure than necessary, systems that require consistent deterministic key generation will likely not update the number of iterations used in key stretching.
 In such a case, the designer should take into consideration how long they wish for the key derivation system to go unaltered and should choose an appropriate number of hashes for the lifespan of the system).

 CPU-bound hash functions are still vulnerable to hardware implementations.
 Such implementations of SHA-1 exist using as few as 5,000 gates, and 400 clock cycles.
 With multi-million gate FPGAs costing less than $100, an attacker can build a fully unrolled hardware cracker for about $5,000.
 Such a design, clocked at 100 MHz can test about 300,000 keys/second.
 The attacker is free to choose a good price/speed compromise, for example a 150,000 keys/second design for $2,500.
 The key stretching still slows down the attacker in such a situation; a $5,000 design attacking a straight SHA-1 hash would be able to try 300,000÷216 ≈ 4.578 keys/second.

 Similarly, modern consumer GPUs can speed up hashing considerably.
 For example, in a benchmark, a Nvidia RTX 2080 SUPER FE computes over 10 billion SHA1 hashes per second.

 To defend against the hardware approach, memory-bound cryptographic functions have been developed.
-These access large amounts of memory in an unpredictable fashion such that caches are ineffective.
-Since large amounts of low latency memory are expensive, a would-be attacker is significantly deterred.
+These functions access a lot of memory in a way that makes caching ineffective.
+Since large amounts of low latency memory are expensive, potential attackers are discouraged from pursuing such attacks.